sharwell/developer.rackspace.com/src/docs/cloud-images/getting-started/index.rst

 Quickstart for Cloud Images
 ===========================

 Cloud Images are filesystem snapshots of your Cloud Servers.
-You can use these snapshots to duplicate Cloud Servers and even share the images across other Rackspace accounts.
+You can use them to duplicate Cloud Servers, and even share the images across multiple Rackspace accounts.

 Concepts
 ========